Skip to main content

 Ticks can also be infected with a virus that causes tick-borne encephalitis (TBE), and can transmit the virus when they bite.
 TBE can also occasionally be passed on by drinking unpasteurised milk from infected animals, especially goats.

 In 2019, the first case of TBE thought to have been caught in the UK was identified.
-Infected ticks are found in parts of Europe and Russia, China, Japan and South Korea.
-If you're travelling to an area with a high risk of TBE and are going to be spending a lot of time outdoors (camping, rambling, working in a forest etc) during tick season, you may need to consider vaccination against TBE.
-You should also seek websites such as Fitfortravel give information on where the risk is highest.
+Infected ticks are found in parts of Europe, Russia, China, Japan and South Korea.
+If you're travelling to an area with a high chance of contracting TBE and are going to be spending a lot of time outdoors - for example, camping, rambling, or working in a forest - during tick season, you may need to consider vaccination against TBE.
+You should also visit websites such as Fitfortravel which give information on areas with the highest incidence rate.

-It goes without saying that this is just another reason to take steps to avoid tick bites.
-If you develop possible symptoms of TBE - high fever, severe headache, neck stiffness, weakness in one part of the body, confusion, seizures etc - you should seek emergency medical help.
+If you develop possible symptoms of TBE - for example, high fever, severe headache, neck stiffness, weakness in one part of your body, confusion, seizures - you should seek emergency medical help - call for an emergency ambulance (999 in the UK).

 Continue reading below